MicroStrategy/rest-api-docs/docs/common-workflows/datasource-management/update-job-priorities-for-datasource.md

 ---
-title: Update Job Priorities for Datasource
+title: Update job priorities for datasource
 description: This workflow sample demonstrates how to update job priorities for a datasource.
 ---